piotryordanov/Digital-Garden/content/xikhdqga.md

 I cultivate mindfulness to be able to bring about joy with the people around me.
 I practice single pointed attention, to be able to solve complex problems.

-But most importantly, I have expanded meditation into all aspects of my day to day life because it brings about a sense of calm.
+Most importantly, I have expanded meditation into all aspects of my day to day life because it brings about a sense of calm.

 With meditation; with the force; I remain still.
 Only then can I know.